edween69/dnd-dungeon-master/README.md

     brew install make
     ```

 - Once you have `make` installed, navigate to the root directory of the project in your terminal and run the following command:
     ```
     make
     ```

-    - This will compile the source files and create an executable named `TheLastLift` (or `TheLastLift.exe` on Windows) in the `src` directory.
+- This will compile the source files and create an executable named `TheLastLift` (or `TheLastLift.exe` on Windows) in the `src` directory, click on the executable to run the GUI prototype

 ## Screen Flow / GUI